sharetribe/flex-docs/src/docs/tutorial/introduction/index.md

 category: tutorial
 ingress:
-  This guide is designed to help you get started with customizing the FTW-daily template.
+  This guide is designed to help you get started with customizing the Sharetribe Web Template.
 published: true
 ---

 ## What are we building?

-In this tutorial, we start to customize FTW-daily template and turn it into a cottage-rental marketplace called CottageDays.
+In this tutorial, we start to customize the Sharetribe Web Template and turn it into a cottage-rental marketplace called CottageDays.

 The first part of this tutorial is about branding the template.
-However, we will add new articles later about features that go beyond FTW-daily template and its default behaviour.
+However, we will add new articles later about features that go beyond the Sharetribe Web Template and its default behaviour.

 **Part 1: Branding**<br /> Learn to make changes that are necessary to turn Saunatime marketplace to CottageDays marketplace.
 At the end of